tbreuss/zack/website/routes/doc.md

 If you want finer control over the HTTP response, you can return a string, an array or a `Symfony\Component\HttpFoundation\Response` object.

-If the return value is a string, it is output as is with a `text/html` content-type.
+If the return value is a string, it is output as HTML with the content type `text/html`.

-If return value is an array, it is JSON encoded and output with a `application/json` content-type.
+If the return value is an array, it is JSON encoded and output with the content-type `application/json`.

-If return value is a `Response` object, it is output as is.
+If the return value is a `Symfony\Component\HttpFoundation\Response` object, it is output unchanged together with the underlying content type.
+There are several response subclasses to help you return JSON, redirect, stream file downloads and more.

 ### Events